glankk/gz/USAGE.md

 most emulators do not correctly emulate this behavior).
 The _surface_ setting draws collision polygons as their own surfaces, but can produce depth flickering on existing scene textures.
 Collision polygons can be configured to be completely opaque, or see-through with the **translucent** option.
+Water boundaries are displayed by default, but can be disabled with the **waterboxes** option.
 Enabling **wifreframe** will display lines around the edges of each polygon.
 The **reduced** option will reduce potential lag by only rendering collision polygons with some special property (i.e. colored polygons).
 When **auto update** is on, the collision view will update automatically when a collision view setting is changed, or when the collision changes.
 If turned off, the collision view must be manually disabled and re-enabled in order to update.

-The **show hitboxes** option shows simple collision bodies and damage sources and sinks.
+The **show colliders** option shows simple collision bodies and damage sources and sinks.
 The **translucent** and **shaded** options are identical to the collision view options with the same names.
 Hitboxes are also color-coded by their type;